Weed Historic Lumber Town Museum

-Our building was constructed in 1939/1940 – was county owned and included judge’s chambers, court room, jury deliberation room, justice court clerk, police protection district office, and two jail cells.
+1939-1940: Building was originally constructed.
+It was county owned and included judge’s chambers, court room, jury deliberation room, justice court clerk, police protection district office, and two jail cells

-1942: Housed OPA (Office of Price Administration) which distributed ration stamps.
+1942: Housed OPA (Office of Price Administration) which distributed WWII ration stamps

-1984: The Weed Historic Lumbertown Museum is incorporated.
+1984: The Weed Historic Lumber Town Museum is incorporated on September 25th

-1991: Construction of a new 40’ x 60’ addition funded in part by the McConnell Foundation of of Redding, CA.
+1991: Construction of a new 40’ x 60’ addition funded in part by the McConnell Foundation of Redding, CA

 The Museum continues to operate in part by an endowment from the Zimmerman Foundation, Transient Occupancy Tax (TOT) collected by the City, donations from visitors, and annual historical society memberships.

-Born September 18, 1842 to Abner and Sarah Weed in Dixmont, Penobscot County, Maine.
-He married Rachael Cunningham in 1865 and moved west.
+Abner Weed was born on September 18, 1842 to Abner and Sarah Weed in Dixmont, Penobscot County, Maine.
+He married Rachael Cunningham in 1865 and moved West.
 After farming in Iowa, they moved to the Truckee, California area, and then in 1869 to the Sisson (Mt.
 Shasta) area.
-He purchased Maxwell's mill near the north slope of Black Butte.
-In 1900 he went a few miles north and purchased the Eddy and Decker land which became today's mill site.
+He purchased Maxwell's mill near the North slope of Black Butte.
+In 1900, he went a few miles farther North and purchased the Eddy and Decker property which became today's mill site.

 Barbara Carden, Jeannine Hendrickson, Allen Jones, Mary Mazzei, Bonnie Schumacher, Fred Sterchi, Darrell Williams, Elmer Zimmerman, Roger Zwanziger